adamloi22/hackathon-materials/twitter/README.md

 Source:

-## The most influential momen on Twitter
+## The most influential men on Twitter

 This data set contains information on the 25 most influential men on Twitter.
-The following features are given:
+The following fields are given:

 - Name:
 - Twitter handle: